Expressiveness of Multi-Neuron Convex Relaxations in Neural Network Certification: Making Multi-Neuron Verifiers Complete

 \section{Making Multi-Neuron Verifiers Complete}

-We have shown in \cref{sec:no_cross_layer} and \cref{sec:cross_layer} that no multi-neuron relaxation can achieve completeness.
+We have shown in \cref{sec:no_cross_layer} and \cref{sec:cross_layer} that no multi-neuron relaxation can be complete.
 In this section, we study techniques to augment multi-neuron methods into complete verifiers.
-First, we show that a layerwise multi-neuron relaxation, specifically $\gP_1$, can be turned into a complete verifier by an equivalence-preserving structural transformation, which is impossible for any single-neuron relaxation (\cref{sec:equivalent_transformation}).
-While this result does not directly yield a practical algorithm, an immediate corollary is that every \PL function can be expressed by a ReLU network that is exactly bounded by a layerwise multi-neuron relaxation, unattainable by single-neuron relaxations.
-Second, we show a sufficient and necessary condition for $\gP_1$ to be complete under a convex polytope partition, and that single-neuron relaxations inherently require more partitions to be complete (\cref{sec:input_split}).
+First, \cref{sec:equivalent_transformation} shows that a layerwise multi-neuron relaxation, specifically $\gP_1$, can be turned into a complete verifier by an equivalence-preserving structural transformation.
+While this result does not directly yield a practical algorithm, an immediate corollary is that every \PL function can be expressed by a ReLU network that is exactly bounded by a layerwise multi-neuron relaxation, which is unattainable by single-neuron relaxations.
+Second, \cref{sec:input_split} shows a sufficient and necessary condition for $\gP_1$ to be complete under a convex polytope partition, and that single-neuron relaxations inherently require more partitions to be complete.